-Minimalism is popularly believed to be a lifestyle where people have to live with less.
-In architecture, it is a ‘trend’ wherein the subject is reduced to its necessary elements.
+Minimalism is popularly believed to be a lifestyle where people live with less, In architecture, it is a ‘trend’ wherein the subject is reduced to its necessary elements.
 The concept of minimalist architecture is to achieve the essential quality of simplicity.
 It cannot be achieved by reducing the ornamentation, but it is a stage in design where no one can remove anything further to improve the design.

 Minimalism is completeness.
 It is a frame of design in which there is a sense of tranquility.